taterbase/wally-chat/README.md

 defaultChannel = general
 ```

+Then connect over telnet.
+For the above config we would connect like this
+`telnet 127.0.0.1 9876`

 ## My Approach
 The server only works with raw TCP and assumes a telnet connection.
 I did not
 get to implementing any http interfaces as I spent most of the time